phuihock/ifttt-twitter-webhook/README.md

 - Health check endpoint
 - API endpoint to retrieve latest tweets
 - API endpoint to search tweets by text (with special 'from:' handling)
+- API endpoint for semantic search using DistilBERT embeddings
 - Database-level duplicate prevention using UNIQUE constraints
 - Database migration scripts for schema upgrades